Special Weather Statement issued for Wayne by NWS - News Break

 Special Weather Statement issued for Wayne by NWS

-Effective: 2021-07-08 15:36:00 EDT Expires: 2021-07-08 17:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Wayne A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN WAYNE COUNTY At 507 PM EDT, a strong thunderstorm was located over Belle Isle, or near Downtown Detroit, moving southeast at 10 mph.
-Winds in excess of 30 mph are possible with this storm.
-This storm will be near Belle Isle around 515 PM EDT.
-Other locations impacted by this storm include Northeast Detroit, Hamtramck, Highland Park and Hazel Park.
+Effective: 2021-07-08 15:36:00 EDT Expires: 2021-07-08 17:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Wayne A STRONG THUNDERSTORM WILL AFFECT NORTHEASTERN WAYNE COUNTY At 434 PM EDT, a strong thunderstorm was located over Grosse Pointe, moving east at 25 mph.
+Winds in excess of 30 mph and pea size hail are possible with this storm.
+Locations impacted by this storm include Northeast Detroit, Harper Woods, Grosse Pointe Shores, Hamtramck, Grosse Pointe Woods, Grosse Pointe Park, Grosse Pointe Farms and Highland Park.
 If outdoors, consider seeking shelter inside a building.
 Torrential rainfall is also occurring with this storm, and may cause localized flooding.
 Do not drive your vehicle through flooded roadways.alerts.weather.gov

 Comments / 0